picocms/Pico/_plugins/search.md

 ---

 Allows you to create a very basic search form that searches through titles and content of your pages.
 The search results page filters the `pages` array to only contain pages matching the search terms.

+You can optionally scope the search to only get results from within a certain folder.
+For example, on the page `yoursite.com/blog/search/foobar`, the pages array will only contain results from pages in the blog folder.

+Search results can be paginated using a plugin such as [Pico-Pagination](https://github.com/rewdy/Pico-Pagination).